 Do soap nuts really work?
 They seem too good to be true.

 That’s precisely how the commercial detergent and cleaner producers want you to think.
 To be perfectly clear: SOAP NUTS REALLY WORK!
 They are new to us because throughout history money has been greasing all the wheels of commerce.
 Soap nuts would have thrown a big wrench into those gears.
-I will be addressing this in detail later.
-A friend of mine who served in Vietnam, recalls the locals gathering berries from the jungle to wash and clean.
-This was very strange to him, but they worked great.
+(Addressed in detail later.)
+A friend of mine who served in Vietnam, recalls locals gathering berries from the jungle to wash and clean.
+This was strange to him, but they worked great.
 These berries were soap nuts.
-So, do soap nuts work?
+Do they work?
 Oh, yea…

 I bought soap nuts that I believe are from China.
 Is there a problem?

 Yep.
-And you probably found them on Amazon or eBay… They were really cheap, so you tried them.
+And you probably found them on Amazon, eBay, or some other auction-type site.
+They were really cheap, so you tried them.
 First let me apologize.
 I wanted to finish a new post prior to addressing this FAQ (I’ve been getting similar questions since 1-2013).
 Hopefully it’s not to late for you to remedy the problem by returning them for a refund.
 Both Amazon and eBay do have buyer protection return policies that may prove very helpful – particularly Amazon if they fulfilled the item.
 Please see the post: Say “NO” To China Grown.
 It’s quite thorough, and I did a lot of research for it.
 My opinion: Return them or trash them.
 Period.
 They’re so cheap that IF you need to return them, you may not financially come out ahead.
 That will be your decision.
 Looking at the bright side, you’ll be much better informed after reading the new post.
-Given how cheap they are, consider yourself lucky. – Your tuition bill will be very low.
+Given the cost, consider yourself lucky. – Your tuition bill should be low.

 No. I’ve had a little flurry of questions about this since a company pitched potential investors on a TV show.
 As one of the investors pointed out, in marketing it’s important to differentiate your product.
 We all know that.
 What’s crucial though is for us to separate what’s meaningful and/or beneficial from what’s just “marketing” as I refer to in the “12 Tips”.
 Marketers in all industries strive hard to create distinctions for their brand. (i.e., “Ours is better because…”) In the past five years that I’ve been studying and writing about soap nuts, and of the meta-tons I’ve seen sold worldwide, there’s been ONE documented case of contaminated soap nuts reaching store shelves or consumers (and that was in powdered form found in Canada that was packaged overseas.)
 Batches were recalled.
 You can see the post “Why from the USA” for more info on that incident.